Weilong-Hu/PI/README.md

-This is the data of the section S6 from the supporting information.
+This is the data of our predicted mechanical properties of 800,000 virtual PI structures.

 And our work is: Unveiling High-Performance Polyimides and Their Composites Through Explainable Machine Learning.